-IN THIS CHAPTER

-YOU WILL LEARN . . .
+IN THIS CHAPTER YOU WILL LEARN . . .

-- The difference between receiving and being baptized in the Spirit. - What it means to pray in the Spirit and to prophesy. - How to cooperate with and be baptized in the Spirit.
+- Who the Holy Spirit is, and what He does. - The difference between receiving and being baptized in the Spirit. - What it means to pray in the Spirit and to prophesy. - How to cooperate with and be baptized in the Spirit.